CARES Act Funding (2020)

 - As of January 11, 2021 CARES Act Emergency Grant funding was still available and eligibility requirements for the grants were adjusted based on updated federal guidelines.
 Fall 2020 students who met all of the eligibility requirements on the CARES Act Emergency Grant application page could now apply for the CARES Act Emergency Grant funding.

 - What methods were used to determine which students received Financial Aid Grants and how much they would receive?

-- Are additional Emergency Grants available?
+- Are additional CARES Act Emergency Grants available?

-- Are CARES Act funds taxable?
+- Were the CARES Act funds taxable for recipients?

 No. Emergency financial aid grants under the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139 of the Internal Revenue Code.
 This grant is not included in your gross income.